Chocotunda/Chocotunda/README.md

     }

     public getFutureGoal(): string {
-        return 'Grow to become an fullstack engineer';
+        return 'Aiming to become an fullstack engineer';
     }
 }
 ```